determined-ai/determined/docs/setup-cluster/advanced-setup-guide/overview.rst

             Kubernetes

-            To install the Determined Master on premises with Kubernetes, follow the steps below:
+            To install the Determined master on premises with Kubernetes, follow the steps below:

             -  :ref:`Deploy on Kubernetes <determined-on-kubernetes>`
             -  :ref:`Install Determined on Kubernetes <install-on-kubernetes>`